Particular/docs.particular.net/servicecontrol/creating-config-file.md

 ### ServiceControl/DataSpaceRemainingThreshold

-This setting was introduced in version 3.8.
 The percentage threshold for the [Message database storage space](/servicecontrol/servicecontrol-instances/#self-monitoring-via-custom-checks-message-database-storage-space) check.
 If the remaining hard drive space drops below this threshold (as a percentage of the total space on the drive), then the check will fail, alerting the user.

 Type: int